julianyraiol/brazilian_north_programing_contest_theme/README.md

 - Download brazilian_north_programing_contest_theme.zip from this repository.

-- Navigate to the 'Add New' in the Painel > Themes
+-  In your admin panel, go to Appearance -> Themes and click the 'Add New' button

 - Navigate to the 'Upload' area